Best Two Theme Parks for kids between 8 and 17 years

 n Wild & Paradise Country

-- Single Entry to Movie World and Sea World over 2 consecutive days
+- Single Entry to Movie World, Sea World and Wet n Wild over 3 consecutive days

 - Only $119 pp